4dn-dcic/tibanna/lambda/README.md

 ```

 Example output after task is done (file export may still be running)
 In this example, an output file '_12_report' has been created and assigned uuid d897a651-49e5-4c33-afab-9ec90d65faf3 and exported to bucket 4dn-dcic-sbg.
 This output file corresponds to the output 'report' in the workflow.
 The workflow run is assigned uuid 72a65bb0-49e5-4c33-afab-9ec90d65faf3.
+Here, uuid's are randomly generated.

 ```
 {
   "processed_files": [